issamsaid/hiCL/README.md

 # Examples

 # Testing
+If you want to work with the latest build, you are invited to fetch from the **develop** branch, which also includes a set of unit tests and performance tests (on top of the [googletest](https://github.com/google/googletest/) Framework) to validate the behavior of the library.<br/>
+In order to build the core C/C++ library of hiCL you may run:

 A testing framework is of no good if itself is not thoroughly tested.
 Tests should be written for any new code, and changes should be verified to not break existing tests before they are submitted for review.